UOsaka-Harada-Laboratory/rebel_tutorials/README.md

 ## License

-This software is released under the MIT License, see [LICENSE](./LICENSE).
+This software is released under the BSD-3-Clause License, see [LICENSE](./LICENSE).